theBowja/DISTINCT-1/docs/index.md

 # Documentation

 This is the documentation for the code.
+Warning: documentation may not be completely up-to-date with the code.

 Table of contents
 =================